AdobeDocs/experience-manager-cloud-manager.de-DE/help/using/customer-journey.md

 1. **Neue AEM-Kunden bei Adobe Managed Services**

-   Bei neuen Kunden erfolgt das [!UICONTROL Cloud Manager]-Onboarding im Rahmen des Onboarding-Prozesses für den Adobe Managed Cloud-Dienst.
+   As a new customer, you will be on-boarded to [!UICONTROL Cloud Manager] as part of the on-boarding process to the Adobe Managed Services.

-   Sie erhalten die URL für den Zugriff auf [!UICONTROL Cloud Manager] in der Begrüßungs-E-Mail zusammen mit Anweisungen zum Anmelden bei [!UICONTROL Experience Cloud].
-Diese E-Mail enthält auch Informationen zum Verwenden der Adobe Admin Console für die Verwaltung Ihrer Benutzer und der entsprechenden Zugriffsrechte für die Benutzer, die auf [!UICONTROL Cloud Manager] zugreifen müssen.
+   The URL to access [!UICONTROL Cloud Manager] will be included in the welcome email, along with the instructions to login to [!UICONTROL Experience Cloud], and use the Adobe Admin Console for managing your users and their respective permissions, for those users who need to access [!UICONTROL Cloud Manager].

 1. **Bestehende AEM-Kunden bei Adobe Managed Services**

    Als bestehender Kunde müssen Sie zunächst Ihre vorhandenen Produktions- und Nicht-Produktionsumgebungen auf Version AEM 6.4 aktualisieren.
 Während der Aktualisierung wird das Onboarding durchgeführt und Sie erhalten die URL für den Zugriff auf [!UICONTROL Cloud Manager].
-Darüber hinaus müssen Sie in der Adobe Admin Console Ihre Benutzer und die entsprechenden Zugriffsrechte für die Benutzer verwalten, die auf [!UICONTROL Cloud Manager] zugreifen müssen.
+Additionally, you will need to start using the Adobe Admin Console for managing your users and their respective permissions, for those users who need to access [!UICONTROL Cloud Manager].

    Auch vorhandene AEM-Projekte müssen Best-Practice-Verfahren entsprechen, wenn Sie mit [!UICONTROL Cloud Manager] neue Code-Änderungen in Ihren AEM-Umgebungen bereitstellen.